leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 end
 {% endhighlight %}

-Navigate to the user form page `app/views/users/_form.html.erb` and add a file field to accept the avatar file.
+Navigate to the user form page: `app/views/users/_form.html.erb` and add a file field to accept the avatar file.

 `<%= form.file_field :avatar %>`

-You have to whitelist the avatar parameter in the controller.
+We'll have to whitelist the avatar parameter in the controller.
 Open `app/controllers/users_controller.rb` and add `avatar` to the whitelisted parameters.

 {% highlight ruby %}
     def user_params